VHDPlus/vhdplus-website/docs/privacy.md

 49536 Lienen
 Germany

-The privacy policy was created with the help of [activeMind AG]("https://www.activemind.de/datenschutz/generatoren/datenschutzerklaerung").
+The privacy policy was created with the help of <a href="https://www.activemind.de/datenschutz/generatoren/datenschutzerklaerung" target="_blank">activeMind AG</a>.